IhorNehrutsa/micropython/docs/library/machine.Counter.rst

             - if Pin.value() == 0: count down -1
             - if Pin.value() == 1: count up +1

-      - *edge* specifies which edges of the input signal will be counted by the Counter:

-        - Counter.RISING : raise edges
-        - Counter.FALLING : fall edges
-        - Counter.RISING | Counter.FALLING : both edges

       - *filter_ns* specifies a minimum period of time in nanoseconds that the source signal needs to be stable for a pulse to be counted.
 Implementations should use the longest filter supported